 (MCA) - Merchant Cash Advance

 (MCA) Merchant Cash Advance allows business owners to borrow against their future earnings to secure the financing they need.
-Once you’ve been approved and the funds are advanced to your account, you’ll begin repaying the loan by having an agreed upon percentage of your daily credit card deposits withheld for the lender.
-Your advance can be used for any purposes, so this type of financing has earned a reputation among entrepreneurs for being very flexible.
-Like short term loans, merchant cash advances are known for speedy delivery.
-You can apply for anywhere from $5,000 to $200,000, time to receive the funds can be as fast as 24 hours.
+Once you’ve been approved and the funds are advanced to your account, you’ll begin repaying the loan by having an agreed-upon percentage of your daily credit card deposits withheld for the lender.
+Your advance can be used for any purpose, so this type of financing has earned a reputation among entrepreneurs for being very flexible.
+Like short-term loans, merchant cash advances are known for speedy delivery.
+You can apply for anywhere from $5,000 to $200,000, the time to receive the funds can be as fast as 24 hours.
 This type of convenience comes at a premium rate, and you can expect the interest rates to start around 15+%.
 Qualifying for a merchant cash advance is surprisingly simple because the nature and terms of the loan make the risk lower for a lender.
 So you probably won’t need to submit much paperwork in the application process and the lender won’t ask for collateral.
 In fact, you might not even have your credit pulled.
 A lender will usually just want to check out your past 4-6 months of bank statements or receivables.

 (SBA) - Small Business Administration Loans